stolostron/integrity-shield/docs/README_OPERATOR_HUB.md

 This operator supports the installation and management of Integrity Shield.
 ## Preparations before installation

-Default CR includes the configuration which enable linkage with gatekeeper, so OPA/Gatekeeper should be deployed before installing Integrity Shield.
+Default CR includes the configuration which enable linkage with OPA/Gatekeeper, so OPA/Gatekeeper should be deployed before installing Integrity Shield.
-The installation instructions to deploy Gatekeeper components is [here](https://open-policy-agent.github.io/gatekeeper/website/docs/install/).
+The installation instructions to deploy OPA/Gatekeeper components is [here](https://open-policy-agent.github.io/gatekeeper/website/docs/install/).

 ## Installation